hyperledger/fabric-sdk-node/test/README.md

 Test certificates are set to expire a year after generation.
 Due to this the test suite generates new certificates as part of the build process, and is a manual requirement prior to running the tests locally.
 This process is orchestrated using test scripts that:
  - Generate the crypto-material, matching channel blocks and fabric-ca certificates required by the docker-compose files and test suites

-Use the npm task `npm run installAndGenerateCerts` to perform the above on a linux x64 machine, or `npm run installAndGenerateCertsMac` for a mac.
+Use the npm task `npm run installAndGenerateCerts`.
 This is only required to be performed upon initial project clone, and then yearly afterwards.

 ## Structure